 A principal carer receiving income support can fully meet their activity test/participation requirements through a combination of part-time study and part-time paid work, as long as the total combined hours are at least 30 hours per fortnight, where the study hours include both contact and non-contact hours.

-When calculating the amount of time a recipient spends studying, the total number of contact and non-contact hours are combined.
+When calculating the amount of time a recipient spends studying, the total number of contact and non-contact hours is combined.

 Confirmation of a recipient's contact hours for the purposes of study requires checking the course outline produced by the educational institution.